 You Belong in Tech Scholarship

 In 2020, DigitalCrafts dedicated $1 million toward a “You Belong in Tech” scholarship program to increase access to our training bootcamps and encourage a more diverse workforce of talent to pursue tech career paths.
-A scholarship of up to $1,500 is awarded automatically to underrepresented students in tech, including all women, African Americans, Latin Americans, and other underrepresented, diverse groups.
+A scholarship of $250 is awarded automatically to underrepresented students in tech, including all women, African Americans, Latin Americans, and other underrepresented, diverse groups.

 City of Refuge (T2Academy)